djvanderlaan/simplermarkdown/README.md

 ### Other output

-By using the `raw` filter, any other output can be generated.
+By using the `output_raw` filter, any other output can be generated.
 This function will run the code, capture any output and put that directly into the resulting markdown document.
 For example, to generate a figure you can also use: